Chile cancels Asia-Pacific and COP25 summits | DW | 30.10.2019

 Chilean President Sebastian Pinera has cited ongoing protests as the reason for cancelling the upcoming international summits.
 The APEC and COP25 conferences were scheduled to take place in a few weeks' time.

-Chilean President Sebastian Pinera announced on Wednesday that his country will no longer host the upcoming Asia-Pacific and environmental conferences in November and December as planned.
-Pinera cited ongoing violent protests that have plagued the country for weeks as the reason for the APEC and COP25 summit cancelations.
+Chilean President Sebastian Pinera announced Wednesday that his country will no longer host the upcoming Asia-Pacific Economic Cooperation and United Nations Climate Change Conferences in November and December as planned.
+Pinera cited ongoing violent protests that have plagued the country for weeks as the reason for the APEC and COP25 summit cancellations.

 js/aw (dpa, Reuters)